-Turn off your air conditioner.

-- Turn on your heater to full hot at the highest fan speed and open the window as necessary. - If you're in a traffic jam, shift to NEUTRAL (N); otherwise, shift to the highest gear while driving -- AUTOMATIC OVERDRIVE (®) or THIRD (3) for automatic transmissions.
+- 1. If your air conditioner is on, turn it off. - 2.
+Turn on your heater to full hot at the highest fan speed and open the window as necessary. - 3.
+If you're in a traffic jam, shift to NEUTRAL (N); otherwise, shift to the highest gear while driving -- AUTOMATIC OVERDRIVE (®) or THIRD (3) for automatic transmissions.